Spreadsheet Document Template Functions

 - 5 minutes to read

-The Report Designer control allows you to use the built-in functions and operators available in the Spreadsheet control for calculation and data analysis in report template documents.
-The Report Designer also provides dedicated report-related functions that you use only in report templates.
-The FIELD and FIELDPICTURE functions are designed to create placeholder template fields that are replaced with actual data and images from the bound data source in the resulting report.
+The Data-Aware Spreadsheet control allows you to use built-in functions and operators available in the Spreadsheet control for calculation and data analysis in document template documents.
+This topic contains information on dedicated template-related functions that you use only in document templates.

-If the displayed template document is saved as an XLSX or XLS file, all formula expressions with the report template functions (template placeholder fields) are saved in the corresponding cells.
-Note that all placeholder fields outside of the template sections are not included in the resulting report document.
+If a template spreadsheet document is saved in the XLSX or XLS format, all formula expressions containing document template functions (template placeholder fields) are saved in the corresponding cells.
+Note that all placeholder fields outside of the template sections are not included in the generated document.

 FIELD

-A value obtained from a data field whose name is passed as the FIELD function’s parameter in a report template, replaces that function in the resulting report.
+A value obtained from a data field with the name passed as a FIELD function parameter in a document template, replaces that function in the generated document.
 Use the following syntax in a formula expression to add a placeholder data field to one of the template sections:

-The Report Designer displays the entered placeholder field in a template cell as the data source field name enclosed in square brackets by default, with the database icon at the cell’s upper-right corner:
+The control displays the entered placeholder field in a template cell as the data source field name enclosed in square brackets by default, with the database icon at the cell’s upper-right corner:

-All placeholder fields in template cells are displayed as formula expressions if the Report Designer’s OptionsView.ShowFormulas property is set to True:
+All placeholder fields in template cells are displayed as formula expressions if the control’s OptionsView.ShowFormulas property is set to True:

-Additionally, you can hide both database icons and template section rectangles by setting the Report Designer’s Options.DesignView property to False:
+Additionally, you can hide both database icons and template section rectangles by setting the Options.DesignView property to False:

 FIELDPICTURE

-The FIELDPICTURE function entered into a cell within a report template is replaced by a floating picture container that hosts an image obtained from a data field whose name is passed as the function’s Data_Field_Name parameter.
+The FIELDPICTURE function entered into a cell within a document template is replaced by a floating picture container that hosts an image obtained from a data field with the name passed as the function’s Data_Field_Name parameter.
 This picture placeholder function uses the following syntax:

 =FIELDPICTURE("Data_Field_Name", "Picture_Placement", Target_Range, [Ignore_Aspect_Ratio], [Offset_X], [Offset_Y], [Width], [Height])

 Picture_Placement specifies how an inserted image is positioned within the target cell range passed as the Target_Range parameter.
-The Report Designer control provides two picture placement options that can be passed as a case-insensitive string:
+You can use the following two picture placement options:

-“Range” indicates that the inserted image is scaled to fit the target range.
-To localize this option, use the sRange resource string.
+"Range"indicates that the inserted image is scaled to fit the target range.
+To localize this option, use thesRangeresource string.- TopLeft

 The FIELDPICTURE function can accept up to five optional parameters, based on its syntax: